 The bedroom’s private ensuite has a large walk-in shower, wash basin, mirror, toilet and radiator.

-Butts Farm is approached via a long, gravelled drive (shared with one neighbour), which leads to the parking area (to the left) and the main door into the house (to the right).
+Butts Farm is approached via a long, gravelled drive, which leads to the parking area (to the left) and the main door into the house (to the right).
 At the rear of the property is a lovely private garden, with a grassy area, large picnic table with room for everyone to eat at, and a fire pit.
 A path through the garden leads to a gate that opens on to Englands, the village community playing field, where guests are free to use the facility to play field games and watch the locals playing cricket matches.

 The closest food shops to Poulton are in Fairford (3 miles) and Cirencester (6 miles) – see below and Cirencester Guidebook at the end of this Welcome Guide.